Ben-Hur (1959 film): Principal photography

 Pre-production began at Cinecittà Studios around October 1957.
 The MGM Art Department produced more than 15,000 sketches and drawings of costumes, sets, props, and other items needed for the film (8,000 alone for the costumes); photostatted each item; and cross-referenced and catalogued them for use by the production design team and fabricators.
 More than a million props were ultimately manufactured.
-Construction of miniatures for the entrance of Quintus Arrius into Rome and for the sea battle were under way by the end of November 1957.
+Construction of miniatures for the entrance of Quintus Arrius into Rome and for the sea battle were underway by the end of November 1957.
 MGM location scouts arrived in Rome to identify shooting locations in August 1957.
 Location shooting in Africa was actively under consideration, and in mid-January 1958, MGM said that filming in North Africa (later revealed to be Libya) would begin on March 1, 1958, and that 200 camels and 2,500 horses had already been procured for the studio's use there.
 The production was then scheduled to move to Rome on April 1, where Andrew Marton had been hired as second unit director and 72 horses were being trained for the chariot race sequence.
 However, the Libyan government canceled the production's film permit for religious reasons on March 11, 1958, just a week before filming was to have begun.
 It is unclear whether any second unit filming took place in Israel.
 A June 8, 1958, report in The New York Times said second unit director Andrew Marton had roamed "up and down the countryside" filming footage.
 However, the American Film Institute claims the filming permit was revoked in Israel for religious reasons as well (although when is not clear), and no footage from the planned location shooting near Jerusalem appeared in the film.